 - Allocating responsibility of specific obligations during the marriage, such as bill or property taxes

-When separated or if a divorce is pending, spouses may no longer be on the same page regarding their premarital or postmarital agreements.
+When separated or divorce is pending, spouses may no longer be on the same page regarding their premarital or postmarital agreements.
 These and other serious concerns could be settled through divorce negotiations with a private mediator.
 Before taking action that may cause regrets later, discuss legal alternatives with a lawyer.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"